SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 6. The __ETA__ service can get the map data from the __Map__ service based on Mark's pick-up and drop-off points.

-7. The ETA service can use __deep learning algorithms__ to predict __traffic control elements__ such as stop signals and traffic lights.
+7. The __ETA__ service can use __deep learning algorithms__ to predict __traffic control elements__ such as stop signals and traffic lights.

+8. The __ETA__ service can get average speeds (based on the locations) from __hash table__ through __Storage__ service.

-8. The __ETA__ service can consider the map data as a __graph__ to compute accurate ETA.
+9. The __ETA__ service can consider the map data as a __graph__ to compute accurate ETA.
-    - In Graph map, a node is the road intersection and a directed edge is a road segment.
+    - In Map graph, the road intersection is considered as a node and a road segment is considered as an edge.
-    - Let's say road intersections are more Mark's ride path.
-In this case we can partition the graph map to calculate ETA efficiently.
+    - Let's say road intersections are more in Mark's ride path.
+In this case, we can partition the Map graph to calculate ETA efficiently.
     *Note:* You can refer to this [link](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)) for more details on Graph.

-9. The __ETA__ service can make use of __GPS signal__ service to get GPS observed points between Mark's pick-up and drop-off points.
+10. The __ETA__ service can make use of __GPS signal__ service to get active & recent GPS observed points between Mark's pick-up and drop-off points.
+    *Note:* For more information on GPS signals, you can refer to this [link](https://en.wikipedia.org/wiki/GPS_signals)

-10. Now, to get the __accurate ETA__, we can do __map matching__ between estimated and GPS observed points as shown in the image above.
+11. Now, to get the __accurate ETA__, we can do __map matching__ between estimated and GPS observed points as shown in the image above.
+    - In __Map matching__, if the estimated and GPS observed points are different, then step 9 will be repeated with the ride path paired with GPS observed points and can skip step 10 and step 11.
-    - The calculated ETA data can be relayed back to __Data Fetch__ service.
+    - The final calculated ETA data can be relayed back to the __Data Fetch__ service.

+12. The computed __ETA__ along with user's details (such as user's current location, pick-up and drop-off points) can be registered in database through __Storage__ service for re-usability purposes.

 __*Note:*__
 - We can store average speeds in a hash table for fast look-up.